BusConnects: Dublin

 During both the implementation and consultation phases, the BusConnects projects in Dublin attracted significant controversy and criticism, including from service users, residents, politicians, and transport unions.
 As of 2022, concerns included route coverage, total journey times, allowing for route access and changes, actual performance and "no shows", property "taking" required to implement routes, and reduction in road space for existing commuter traffic.
 Similar sentiments were expressed in Ballyfermot that same year.

+In November 2024, members of the Bluebell and Inchicore communities began protesting against planned BusConnects route changes in their area which they believed would result in less bus frequency and connectivity.
+The monthly protests were led by Right to Change politician Joan Collins, and were still taking place as of May 2025.

 Molly Cantwell, writing for Newstalk in February 2025 questioned whether the roll out of Busconnects had contributed to the rising issue of 'ghost buses' across Ireland (buses which appear on digital display boards but then disappear from the boards without a bus showing up).
 Dublin Bus CEO Billy Hann replied that "When we're changing routes or bringing in a new spine or a new local area and network, you'll always get some complaints, because some people are not getting the service that they feel that they once had (..)
 But by and large, it's still producing 25% extra connectivity to the greater Dublin area."

 In March 2025, RTÉ News recorded that there was "a 48% increase in the number of passenger boardings in areas of Dublin where new BusConnnects routes are operating compared to the rest of the bus network", but that there was still significant room for improvement with regards to the punctuality of the new services.